 How It Works

-When you order a Mighty Small Homes kit, you receive the exterior shell to get your new home under roof and insulated, plus lumber to frame the interior.
+When you order a Mighty Small Homes small house kit, you receive the exterior shell to get your new home under roof and insulated, plus lumber to frame the interior.
 You (or a builder you hire) then assemble the home on site and finish the interior and exterior to suit your personal taste and budget.

 Here’s a step-by-step guide to how it works: